codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/goreleaser.md

 title: "Compile and release a Go application"
 description: "Using Codefresh pipelines"
 group: example-catalog
-sub_group: golang
+sub_group: ci-examples
 toc: true
 ---

-[Goreleaser](https://github.com/goreleaser/goreleaser) is a helper utility that allows you to easily create:
+[Goreleaser](https://github.com/goreleaser/goreleaser){:target="\_blank"} is a helper utility that allows you to easily create the following for Go applications:

 * Binary packages for each OS/arch
 * Archives